Julio Le Parc: Modulation 1160, 2004

-The Modulation series is another significant series Le Parc has been working on since the early 70's.
+The Modulation series is another significant series Le Parc worked on beginning in the early 1970s.
 Again, similar to the Alchemy series, this series is titled Modulation, followed by a number in the order that it was created.
 Modulation 1160 is a work from 2004 in which many believe this is one of the finest works from the Modulation group.
 The piece is split into quarters, right in the middle from the top to the bottom with what appears to be a ray of light, and side to side with a structure that looks like an open fan.
 The work is acrylic on canvas and measures 39 ½ x 39 ½ in.
 This painting gives the illusion of movement of both the light and the fan at the same time.
 It appears that the light is actually activating the fan, thus putting it into motion.
-The Modulation series consists of hundreds of different works that Le Parc describes as experiments.
+The Modulation series consists of hundreds of different works that Le Parc described as experiments.